The Lidar in Your Car: Friend or Foe?

 Even if you have had your car for many years, it probably uses lidar technology.
 Mitsubishi began incorporating lidar-based adaptive cruise control systems into its vehicles in the early 1990s, and many other car manufacturers soon followed suit.
 In general, the “smarter” your car is, the more it relies on lidar.
 Many car systems that require automatic detection of obstacles use lidar to “see” these obstacles.
 These include car systems that are present in most vehicles today, such as anti-lock brake systems, as well as newer technologies that are still considered fancy and luxurious, such as parking assist and lane assist technology.
 Perhaps unsurprisingly, lidar has many applications in self-driving vehicles.

 The lidar technology in your car helps you reach your definition safely, even though you probably don’t notice it.
 Of course, anti-lock brake systems can malfunction, just like any other car part.
 The biggest danger with lidar in cars is when drivers assume that, because the car is so high-tech, the driver does not have to pay as much attention to the road as previous generations of motorists did.
 Another potential problem with lidar is that, in rainy conditions, the sensors can sometimes interpret raindrops in the laser’s path as obstacles.

 Contact Us Today for Help

-A Campbell car accident lawyer can help if you were injured in an accident related to the malfunction or improper use of a high-tech car part.
+A San Jose car accident lawyer can help if you were injured in an accident related to the malfunction or improper use of a high-tech car part.
 Contact Solution Now Law Firm for help with your case.